 When choosing between the two, it is worth noting that angled scopes make it easier to view if you’re in a group of people with varying heights.
 This means that there is no need to adjust the tripod and scope height every time someone else goes up to the spotting scope to view.
 Straight scopes don’t afford this luxury and have to be adjusted up to the different eye levels of the members in your party, making for a pretty tiring viewing session.

 Spotting scopes are highly powerful pieces of equipment and require some preparation before using them.
 For example, you’ll need to ensure that the scope is stabilized with proper support, otherwise, you’ll end up with a really blurry image from even the tiniest shakes of the scope.

-This is accomplished via the use of pan heads, which are attached to the tripod and allows you to scan the landscape in front of you easily, ensuring you always spot the birds you’re looking for.
+This is accomplished via the use of pan heads, which are attached to the tripod and allow you to scan the landscape in front of you easily, ensuring you always spot the birds you’re looking for.
 Another thing to note is to ensure that your tripods have adjustable legs, which makes it so much easier for you to get a level view that is straight, even if you’re placing the scope on uneven terrain.

 If you’re choosing between using a pair of binoculars or a spotting scope, a good place to start is to consider these factors: